 “As a health and safety professional it’s my job to prevent workplace tragedies but as a mom the organization just hit home with me,” Laura says.
-Laura is the mother of three children: Kris is 20, Carly is 19, and Chad is 14.
-Laura’s children all help out with the walk as their schedules allow.
+Laura is the mother of three children who all help out with the walk as their schedules allow.

 After that first walk in St. John’s in 2010 Laura was hooked.
-She has been an active committee member ever since and is looking forward to the 2016 walk.
+She has been an active committee member ever since.
 As a lifelong volunteer, she has learned that you don’t need money to make a difference.
 Often your time is much more valuable to people, and people often just need to know that someone cares.

 Laura’s family has experienced a tragic loss: her brother-in-law died following a brain stem stroke.
 Although not a work-related injury it was a tragedy for the family none the less.
 Laura says they knew what happened to her brother-in-law and why.
 It reminded her how awful it must be for families whose loved one is injured, killed or made ill in a workplace tragedy, when they have to wait months or years to find out what happened, if ever.
 Laura is comforted by the knowledge that Newfoundland families are finding the support they need thanks in part to the hard work of the St. John’s walk committee.